Rocket Arena (video game)

-Rocket Arena is a third-person shooter online video game developed by Final Strike Games and published by Electronic Arts.
+Rocket Arena was a third-person shooter online video game developed by Final Strike Games and published by Electronic Arts.
 It was released for Windows, PlayStation 4 and Xbox One on July 14, 2020.
 The game received mixed to positive reviews, with praise for the gameplay, characters and visuals, while the lack of content received criticism.
+It was delisted from digital storefronts on November 18, 2023, and shut down on March 21, 2024.

 Gameplay

 Rocket Arena is a 3v3 competitive multiplayer game played from a third-person perspective.
 At launch, the game features 10 maps and 10 playable characters, each of whom have different abilities.
 The player's main weapon is a rocket launcher, though there are items that the players can pick up in the arena.
 The game does not feature a health system and instead relies a system named Blast Meter.
 Whenever a player is hit by a rocket, their blast meter will fill up.
 A player with a full blast meter, when being hit by a rocket, will ricochet and fly out of the map, resulting in death.
-The player character is very mobile and has the ability to dodge other rockets, triple jump, and rocket jumping.
+The player character is very mobile and has the ability to dodge other rockets, triple jump, and rocket jump.

-The game is released with 5 modes at launch: Knockout and Megarocket are variants to standard team deathmatch and Capture the Flag mode.
+The game was released with 5 modes at launch: Knockout and Megarocket are variants to standard team deathmatch and Capture the Flag mode.
 Rocketball sees players attempting to blast a ball using rockets into another team's goal.
 In Treasure Hunt, a treasure chest will spawn in the middle of the map and once a player picks up the chest, their teammates need to defend them so that the chest would not be stolen by other players.
 The game also features a cooperative multiplayer mode named Rocketbot Attack in which three players fend off waves of bots controlled by artificial intelligence.